-Pituitary tumors are tumors that develop from the tissues of the pituitary gland which is a small pea-size structure present at the base of the brain.
-This gland produces several hormones which, in turn, control the hormone production by several major glands in the body such as the thyroid, adrenals, ovaries and testes, milk production by the mammary glands after childbirth.
-The majority of tumors which develop in the Pituitary Gland are non-cancerous (benign).
+Pituitary tumors are tumors that develop from the tissues of the pituitary gland, which is a small pea-size structure present at the base of the brain.
+This gland produces several hormones, which, in turn, control the hormone production by several major glands in the body, such as the thyroid, adrenals, ovaries, and testes, and milk production by the mammary glands after childbirth.
+The majority of tumors that develop in the Pituitary Gland are non-cancerous (benign).
 Such pituitary tumors are called adenomas.
 Adenoma could result in abnormally high or unusually low hormone formation.

 Pituitary tumors are not a medical emergency.
 But, a rare scenario wherein there is sudden bleeding into the Pituitary Gland is called Pituitary Apoplexy.
-This causes a sudden unbearable headache and a serious drop in blood pressure.
+This causes a sudden, unbearable headache and a severe drop in blood pressure.
 This could be fatal and hence needs emergency hospital admission.

 Pituitary tumors can be categorized based on the hormones they produce:

 - Nonfunctional adenomas: These are the most common form of pituitary tumors, and they don’t produce any hormones